Olympus E-M10 II vs Fujifilm X-A10

 With 16MP, the X-A10 offers a higher resolution than the E-M10 II (15.9MP), but the X-A10 nevertheless has larger individual pixels (pixel pitch of 4.80μm versus 3.76μm for the E-M10 II) due to its larger sensor.
 Moreover, the X-A10 is a somewhat more recent model (by 1 year and 3 months) than the E-M10 II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the E-M10 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M10 II provides a higher frame rate than the X-A10.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the E-M10 II provides a higher frame rate than the X-A10.
 It can shoot video footage at 1080/60p, while the Fujifilm is limited to 1080/30p.

 Feature comparison: Olympus E-M10 II vs Fujifilm X-A10